ikelaiah/threadpool-fp/README.md

 > - 🔍 Error messages include thread IDs for debugging
 > - ⚡ The pool continues operating after exceptions
 > - 🔄 Error state can be cleared for reuse
+> - 📝 Debug logging is enabled by default

 ### 🛠️ Custom Thread Pool